 Of course, your employees will still spend some of their day sitting, even with sit-stand desks.

 To help them be more comfortable, give them footrests underneath their desks.
 By elevating their feet, they’ll be able to sit in a more ergonomic position.
 This will enhance any ergonomic effects they are already getting from their chair and desk for the most comfortable, supportive workspace possible.

 Redesign Your Ergonomic Office with New Furniture

-Here at Arteil, we are proud to provide office furniture that is both comfortable and stylish while also taking workplace ergonomics into account.
+Here at Arteil, we are proud to provide office and home office furniture that is both comfortable and stylish while also taking workplace ergonomics into account.

 From ergonomic office chairs to adjustable desks, we’ve got everything you need to maximise comfort and productivity in your office.